ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 This allows us to immediately process the affected entity in the client application responsible for the mutation.

-Sometimes a mutation might also affect other parts of our application as well.
+Sometimes a mutation might affect other parts of our application as well.
 Maybe the `likePost` mutation needs to update an Activity Feed.

 For this scenario we can expose a `query` field on our payload type to allow the client application to fetch everything it needs to update its state in one round trip.